Classic & Luxury itinerary day-by-day

 Nairn to Inverness

 Let quiet roads and a pretty landscape lead you to the most romantic castle in the Highlands - Cawdor Castle & Gardens, which Shakespeare chose for the setting of Macbeth.
 Stop awhile here before riding through an idyllic scene of grazing sheep and gently folded hills.
 Pedal under a breath taking viaduct and then up a few slopes to survey the battlefield of Culloden where Bonnie Prince Charlie fought in 1746.
-Its just a short distance then into the heart of Inveness.
+It's just a short distance then into the heart of Inverness.

 24 miles (38 km)